9 Things to Do in Oslo:

 At the end of Oslo’s main street, Karl Johans gate, you will spot The Royal Palace from 1849, built in a neoclassical style.
 Originally, it was the residence of King Charles III John of Norway, who reigned over both Norway and Sweden.

-Designed by the Danish architect Hans Linstow, it was a comprehensive project which was interrupted because of financial issues during the construction phase.
-However, it was resumed in a slightly altered design without the originally projected wings, but topped with a third floor instead.
-This stretched the construction period from 1824 until the late 1940s, the interior design included!
+Designed by the Danish architect Hans Linstow, it was a comprehensive project, interrupted because of financial issues during the construction phase.
+However, it was resumed in a slightly altered design without the originally projected wings but topped with a third floor instead.
+That stretched the construction period from 1824 until the late 1940s, the interior design included!

 Today, The Royal Palace is guarded by His Majesty The King’s Guard, the Royal Guards.
 Come here to watch the changing of the guards!

 Going to Trondheim?
-Then read Exploring 5 Historic Sites in Trondheim
+Then you may like to read Exploring 5 Historic Sites in Trondheim

 Would you like to get inspiration for 2 days in Bergen?
 Then read Visit Bergen 2 Days